zyxer/CLI-for-PyInstaller/README.md

 Creating a CLI interface on Python (with Tk features as FileDialog) for PyInstaller!

 Current release is 0.01 (trunk):
  - No option.
-Only standart compile
+Only standard compile

 To DO:
  - Options for compile your .py